gvwilson/thirdbit/_posts/2018/2018-09-18-teaching-ethics.md

 there were so few women in CS.
 "Studies show that they're just less good at math," "they just prefer to do other things," and similar comments appeared with wearying predictability.
-I recognized some of the posters' names from my class list, and thought this might be a good way to help them---OK, who am I kidding?
+I recognized some of the posters' names from my class list, and thought this might be a good way to help them—OK, who am I kidding?
 I was pissed off, but I knew that preaching at them wouldn't do any good, so I decided to make them as uncomfortable as they were making their female classmates.